feather-id/feather-client-js/README.md

 This library provides a convenient stateful interface to the Feather API for applications running in a Javascript client environment.

+Have any questions?
+We're hanging out on [Discord](https://discord.gg/S55amqV) 👋

 ## Install

 ```sh